skyfielders/python-skyfield/skyfield/documentation/time.rst

 before TAI was established,
 using a slightly different starting point for the day.
 For practical purposes, TT is simply TAI plus exactly 32.184 seconds.
 So it is now more than a minute ahead of UTC.

-You can also retrieve Terrestrial Time as a floating point number of years of exactly 365.25 days each:
+You can not only ask Skyfield for TT as a Julian date and a calendar date, but as a floating-point number of years of exactly 365.25 days each — a value which is often used as the time parameter in long-term astronomical formulae:

 .. testcode::